15 Pros and Cons of Living in Florida: The Real Deal on Life in the Sunshine State

 (Source: Visit Florida via Facebook)

 The state of Florida has a rich history and vibrant culture, with food, music, and architecture heavily influenced by the immigrants who settled here from Cuba, Spain, and Italy — among other places.
-And the Sunshine State ranks seventh in the nation for diversity, measured in terms of socioeconomic, cultural, household, religious, and political makeup.
+And the Sunshine State ranks seventh in the nation for diversity, a defining strength of any American state or city, measured in terms of socioeconomic, cultural, household, religious, and political makeup.

 This is a sports-loving state — which many might say includes both pros and cons of living in Florida.
 But many professional teams call the state home, including the NBA’s Miami Heat and Orlando Magic; the NHL’s Florida Panthers and Tampa Bay Lightning; the NFL’s Miami Dolphins, Tampa Bay Buccaneers, and Jacksonville Jaguars; and the MLB's Miami Marlins and Tampa Bay Rays.

-But when it comes to football, you'll find that the college teams dominate the landscape.
+But when it comes to football, you'll find that (most years) the college teams dominate the landscape.
 The "Big Three" in Florida are the Florida Gators, Florida State Seminoles, and Miami Hurricanes.
 The UCF Knights and USF Bulls are on the rise, too, with growing and passionate fan bases staking their claim.
 Even if you didn't attend these colleges, you may find yourself choosing a side come fall.
-Playoff season in Florida is always a fun time, and you’ll never have a problem finding a restaurant to catch the game.
+Playoff season in Florida is always a fun time, and you’ll never have a problem finding a restaurant anywhere in the state to catch a big game.

-And the field pro sports aren't the only show around.
-Daytona is home to NASCAR races and the Daytona 500.
+Field pro sports aren't the only show around.
+Daytona is home to NASCAR races and the iconic Daytona 500.
 Homestead in South Florida also hosts an annual NASCAR race.
-If you’re more of an IndyCar fan, though, the St. Pete Grand Prix happens every February-March on the state’s West Coast.
+If you’re more of an IndyCar fan, though, the St. Pete Grand Prix happens every February – March on the state’s West Coast.

-Some college towns like Gainesville and Tallahassee have convenient bus routes, but for the most part, the state is very car-reliant.
+Some college towns like Gainesville and Tallahassee have convenient bus routes, but for the most part, Florida living means you’ve got to have wheels.

 (Source: Visit Florida via Facebook)

-Unfortunately, Florida isn’t as accessible as other states when it comes to public transportation.
-Some college towns like Gainesville and Tallahassee have convenient bus routes, but for the most part, the state is very car-reliant.
+Unfortunately, Florida doesn’t promote accessibility as much as many other states when it comes to public transportation.
+A few college towns like Gainesville and Tallahassee have convenient bus routes, but for the most part, the state is very car-reliant.

-In some Florida cities, though, golf carts are the preferred mode of transportation — The Villages and Sun City Center, popular retirement communities, for instance, allow only golf carts on most streets.
-Heavy tourist areas like Orlando offer shuttle service between popular destinations, but it’s hard to get around without a car outside those areas.
+In some Florida cities, though, golf carts are the preferred mode of transportation — some retirement communities, such as The Villages and Sun City Center, only allow golf carts on most streets.
+Heavy tourist areas like Orlando provide shuttle service between popular destinations.
+But generally speaking, it’s hard to get around Florida without a car outside those areas.

 If you're not happy with the amount you pay in taxes, moving to Florida could be a solution.
 You won’t have to pay state income tax, and you’ll also find a low 6 percent sales tax (although there are jurisdictional rates in many places).
-Taking into account income, sales, and property taxes, the Sunshine State has the sixth-lowest overall tax burden in the nation in 2024 — for many potential residents, one of the most enticing benefits of living in Florida.
+Taking into account income, sales, and property taxes, the Sunshine State has the fourth-lowest overall tax burden in the nation in 2025 — for many potential residents, one of the most enticing benefits of all the pros and cons of living in Florida.

-The state is among the most expensive for auto insurance, and because of Florida’s geography and climate, natural disasters have contributed to high home insurance costs (hello, hurricane season).
+The state is among the most expensive for auto insurance, and because of Florida’s geography and climate, natural disasters have contributed to high home insurance costs, too (hello, hurricane season).

-Homeowners in Florida pay annual premiums that are nearly four times higher on admission than the national average, with a heavy reliance on reinsurance.
+Homeowners in Florida pay annual premiums that are more than $3,000 higher than the national average, with a heavy reliance on reinsurance.
 (Think of reinsurance like insurance for insurance companies.)
-These firms have hiked their premiums by 30 to 40 percent in recent years — especially with looming hurricane threats — and the market is taking the hit.
+These firms have hiked their premiums by 30 to 40 percent in recent years — especially after massive hurricane damage from 2024’s Helene and Milton — and the market is taking the hit.

 Renters aren’t facing quite the same issues, though.
-Rates for rental insurance are only about 3 percent higher than the national average here, meaning you’ll pay an average of $152 a year rather than $148.
+Rates for rental insurance are just a smidge higher than the national average, meaning you’ll pay about $175 a year rather than $170.

 Florida residents enjoy various perks when it comes to visiting the state's top attractions (like discounts on tickets!).